Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Introduction

 \subsection{A remark on computations}

-Nearly all of the required computations were carried out using Magma \cite{magma}.
-We have included, as an ancillary file to this article's arXiv submission, two files containing Magma code and output.
-The first contains the calculations for the main body of the paper, and the second includes the computations for the appendix.
+Nearly all of the required computations were carried out using Magma \cite{magma_cyclotomicquad}, though a few were done in Sage \cite{sage_cyclotomicquad}.
+We have included, as ancillary files to this article's arXiv submission \cite{doyle:cyclotomic}, three files containing code and output.
+The first ({\tt main.txt}) contains the calculations for the main body of the paper, while the second ({\tt Chabauty.txt}) and third ({\tt KummerSurface.txt}) include the computations required for Appendix~\ref{app:X0(5)}.